Atractaspis engaddensis: Description

-It is an extremely venomous and a dangerous snake native to the Middle East.
+It is an extremely venomous and dangerous snake native to the Middle East.
 Its body is usually dark black in color and it has small eyes with round pupils.
-The head and the tail are short and pointy which makes it harder even for veterans to distinguish head from tail.
+The head and the tail are short and pointy, which makes it harder even for veterans to distinguish head from tail.
 Its approximate size is 60–80 cm.
-This snake's fangs are able to be directed outside of its mouth, granting it the ability to side stab with a closed mouth.
+As a defense it rolls with its tail up and its head hidden under its body.